I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

 - As design has divided code in modules, it's easy to maintain different parts.

-- The controller becomes messy when it get bigs like lots of view, animations, lists, and actions, etc.
+- The controller becomes messy when it gets lots of views, animations, lists, and actions, etc.

 - We can replace different views with the same model/services.